fmaguire/mag_sim_paper/manuscript.md

 Since these reads are shorter than most genes, however, read-based methods provide very little information about the genomic organisation of genes.
 This lack of contextual information is particularly problematic in the study of AMR genes and virulence factors as the genomic context plays a role in function [@doi:10.1128/AAC.01710-09], selective pressures [@doi:10.1016/j.tim.2006.02.006], and then likelihood of lateral gene transfer (LGT) [@doi:10.1111/j.1574-6976.2011.00273.x].

-Sequence assembly is often used to genereate information about genomic context [@doi:10.1038/nature02340]. de Bruijn graph-based assemblers have been developed to handle the particular challenges of this type of data including metaSPAdes [@doi:10.1101/gr.213959.116] , IDBA-UD [@doi:10.1093/bioinformatics/bts174], and megahit [@doi:10.1093/bioinformatics/btv033].
+Sequence assembly is often used to generate information about genomic context [@doi:10.1038/nature02340]. de Bruijn graph-based assemblers have been developed to handle the particular challenges of this type of data including metaSPAdes [@doi:10.1101/gr.213959.116] , IDBA-UD [@doi:10.1093/bioinformatics/bts174], and megahit [@doi:10.1093/bioinformatics/btv033].
-A crucial challenge in metagenomic analysis is that reads from different origanisms must be distentangled to avoid hybrid assemblies.
+A crucial challenge in metagenomic analysis is that reads from different organisms must be disentangled to avoid hybrid assemblies.
-A common way to deal with this challenge is to assign all contigs from a given source genomes to a cluster or "bin" based on similarities in the relative abudance and sequence composition.
+A common way to deal with this challenge is to assign all contigs from a given source genomes to a cluster or "bin" based on similarities in the relative abundance and sequence composition.
 These resulting bins are often known as metagenome-assembled genomes (MAGs).
 This binning is typically performed by grouping all the contigs with similar abundance and similar sequence composition into the same bin.
 A range of tools have been released to perform this binning including CONCOCT [@doi:10.1093/bioinformatics/btw290], MetaBAT 2 [@doi:10.7287/peerj.preprints.27522v1], and MaxBin 2 [@doi:10.1093/bioinformatics/btv638].